ARMOR

 Armor is a very handy tool for newer players, as it lets you quickly gain additional combat survivability without requiring XP!
 Let’s cover the basics:

-• Armor is equipment that gives you additional pool of Body to your character equal to the Armor rating.
-This ranges from 5-20 points of Armor at the moment, but later Augment blueprints will allow you to exceed the cap of 20.
+Armor is equipment that gives you additional pool of Body to your character equal to the Armor rating.
+This ranges from 5-30 points of Armor at the moment, but certain other abilities can stack above this amount.

-• If someone uses the Break Skill to declare “Break Armor”, or a monster uses a Break Armor ability on you, your Armor is considered BROKEN, regardless of how many Armor points you had remaining.
+If someone uses the Break Skill to declare “Break Armor”, or a monster uses a Break Armor ability on you, your Armor is considered BROKEN, regardless of how many Armor points you had remaining.

 armor coverage

 Armor must also be represented by a physical representation of some sort.
-This doesn’t have to actually be metal or heavy material, but should at least appear to be a protective layer of some sort (metallic paint is your friend!).
+This doesn’t have to actually be metal or heavy material but should at least appear to be a protective layer of some sort (metallic paint is your friend!).